onlyjazz/flask-docs/docs/apiflows.md

 This API extracts all study data (from FlaskForms) based on study id and download CSV files.

 ### /data-server/data/extract/partial-extract-study-event-data-to-json
-This API extracts all events data and CRFs data to json with results of data entry.
+This API extracts all study events and CRF data to JSON using a number of optional filters.

-The min needed request body is: `{ "study_id": 7253541 }`
+You can extract all the data from a study with a simple request body like this: `{ "study_id": 7253541 }`

+Let's look at some of the options:

+#### Choose what columns you want to select
-Please choose the shape of the result object using the **columns** field in your request body.
+You can control the shape of the result object by using the **columns** field in your request body.
+This is like an SQL SELECT col1, col2, col3 FROM statement

 !!!example ""